-The groundwater model used a qualitative steady state calibration followed by a quantitative transient calibration using measured groundwater heads as targets.
+The groundwater model used a qualitative steady-state calibration followed by a quantitative transient calibration using measured groundwater heads as targets.
 For the transient calibration the model was sub-divided into two time periods - pre-March 1998 and post-March 1998.
-Calibration was focused on the post-March 1998 period, to allow for shorter model runtimes and utilize the most reliable head measurements.
+Calibration was focused on the ongoing dewatering of the deep groundwater system of the post-March 1998 period.
+This allowed for shorter model runtimes and utilized the most reliable head measurements.
 Forty-seven targets with a total of 2805 observations were available for the shallow groundwater system, and 48 targets with a total of 2899 observations for the deep groundwater system.
 The groundwater heads in the shallow groundwater system ranged from 2211 feet amsl to 4434 feet amsl, while they ranged from 450 feet below msl to 3845 feet amsl in the deep groundwater system, giving a total range of observations of 4884 feet.

-Calibration statistics show a residual mean of -9 feet, an absolute residual mean of 123 feet, and the scaled rms error error is 3.5%.
+Calibration statistics show a residual mean of -9 feet, an absolute residual mean of 123 feet, and the scaled rms error is 3.5%.
 The scaled rms error should be small (BLM 2008), and 3.5% is considered very good for a model of this extent.

-Hydrographs comparing the simulated heads to observed heads were plotted for all targets (WSP 2017).
+Hydrographs comparing the simulated heads to observed heads were plotted for all targets (WSP, 2017).
 The trends of the model hydrographs match the trends of the observed hydrographs reasonably well for the time period where calibration data are available.
 Actual simulated heads vary from observed heads from a few feet to several hundred feet.
 Modeled heads for wells closer to the proposed mine site show a better match to observed wells than heads for more distant wells.
-No data was made available comparing measured pre-1998 heads to modeled heads.
+No data was made available comparing measured pre-1998 heads to modeled heads, however, only limited data is available for measured pre-1998 heads.